 Create GIFs because it's simpler than you think

 Animated GIFs are clearly following closely behind videos in terms of internet love.
 Looped and lovely, they provide us with the right info without the need to "play" them.
 That's exactly why making them should be simple, because complexity just doesn't fit in the gif-y vibe, you know?

-To make an animated gif you need a good gif maker or a gif recorder, whatever you wish to call it.
-You can use online tools, but they are laggy, or you can use Adobe’s tools but you’ll want to end yourself before you figure out how they work (I did).
+To make a high-res, beautiful, shareable gif you need a good gif maker or a gif recorder, whatever you wish to call it.
+You can use online tools, but they are laggy, or you can use Adobe's tools but you'll want to end yourself before you figure out how they work (I did).
 A good gif maker is a desktop app, but simple enough to use right away.

 While it sounds like something your mom would say after reminding you to feed the dog, it's actually a solid advice.
 Knowing where's what and how to retrieve a particular image saves precious time that can be spend on making more cool stuff.